Things to see and do - San Sebastian

 San Sebastián owes its nickname, "pearl of the Cantábrica", to its scallop-shaped bay, La Concha.
 Partially closed by the islet of Santa Clara, it stretches from Monte Urgull to Monte Igueldo.
 Two vast sand beaches follow the curve of the bay: La Concha, and beyond the promontory, the fashionable Ondarreta, offering a choice of pleasant strolls along the beach lined by luxury apartment blocks.
 Beyond the beach, at the foot of Monte Iguelo, is the Peine de los Vientos, the work of sculptor Eduardo Chillida.

-The summit is occupied by an amusement park and hotel-restaurant.
-Here you will discover a splendid panorama over the sea, the Isle of Santa Clara, San Sebastián in its circlle of mountains.
+The summit is occupied by an amusement park and restaurant, and affords splendid panoramic views over the sea, the harbour with the Isla de Santa Clara, San Sebastián in its cirque of mountains.
 In the evening, the illuminated town is a fine spectacle.

 The Guggenheim Museum is Bilbao's star architectural attraction.
 The building designed by Frank O. Gehry (winner of the Pritzker Prize for Architecture in 1989), is considered a masterpiece with its amazing half-sculpted curves and walls of yellow limestone, glass and titanium with their extraordinary play of light.
 Occupying an area of 10 000m2, it houses one of the greatest collections of 20C art in the world, from classic avant-garde to abstract expressionism, Pop Art, and more modern trends.